-This means that, while you’re allowed to have fun, keg stands are best avoided.
+This means that keg stands are best avoided while you’re allowed to have fun.
 Good luck!

-This, of course, won’t be possible too often—at least not in the ‘real’ way, which involves financial modeling and analysis.
+This won’t be possible too often—at least not in the ‘real’ way, involving financial modeling, analysis, and equity research.

 Why is this the case?

-Because, by and large, it takes less time to have a baby (9 months) than to close an investment banking deal (10+ months and often over a year).
+Because it takes less time to have a baby (9 months) than to close a global investment banking deal (10+ months and often over a year).

 This follows on the above pointer and cannot be stressed enough.

 That might sound counter-intuitive, because, after all, pitches are high, right?
-They mean you might be part of a team winning a new deal, right?
+They mean you might be part of a team winning a new deal.
 Well, sure—but the truth is no one cares.

-In earnest, most pitches are prepared within 2-3 days, so cramming a lot of them during one internship will just make it seem like you took the easy way out and stuck to doing the simple, short-term work.
+In earnest, most pitches are prepared within 2-3 days, so cramming a lot of them during one internship will just make it seem like you took the easy way out by doing the simple, short-term work.

 Full-time analysts might resent you for it, but the higher-ups might take notice.
 Smile when you’re exhausted, even.
 Just smile.

-Don’t act as you know it all (here’s looking at you, MBA grad students!).
+Don’t act as if you know it all (here’s looking at you, MBA grad students!).